-Very sensitive to pressure and thermal shock (hot or cold), which causes crazing (surface cracking).
-This soft and fragile gem requires special care.
+Most noteworthy, opals are very sensitive to pressure and thermal shock (hot or cold), which causes crazing (surface cracking).
+Hence, this soft and fragile gem requires special care.

 The Precious Gemstone Emerald is of the green variety of Beryl.
 It is the most famous and valuable green gemstone.
 Its beautiful green color, combined with durability and rarity, makes it one of the most expensive gemstones.